An altar server and a mysterious recluse compete for the affections of a choir member.

-Nathaniel and Greta's kiss had been interrupted.
-They both looked towards the fallen banner.
+The falling banner interrupted Nathaniel and Greta's kiss.
+They both looked towards the banner.
 "It's the work of The Apparition," said Nathaniel.
 "She doesn't like us kissing.
 You should leave before she does something worse."

 "You're probably right.
 I will see you at the swing dance tonight," said Greta.
 She hugged him one last time and departed.

-"Damn it!" yelled The Apparition.
+The Apparition gasped at the realization that someone saw her face.
+She quickly pulled the hood back over it.
+How could he violate me like that? she thought.
+"Damn it!" she yelled.
 "How dare you!"
 She pushed him down the stairs.
 He stood up and ascended the stairs once more.